liopyu/kjstutorialpack/local/kubejs/event_groups/EntityJSEvents/addGoalSelectors.md

 Adds a `FollowMobGoal` to the entity
 ```

-- `void lookAtEntity(int priority, Class<E extends LivingEntity> targetClass, float lookDistance, float probability, boolean onlyHorizontal)`
+- `void followParent(int priority, double speedModifier)`

   Parameters:
   - priority: int- The priority of the goal
-  - targetClass: Class<E extends LivingEntity>- The entity class that should be looked at
-  - lookDistance: float- How far away the entity should be looked at
-  - probability: float- The probability, in the range [0, 1], that the goal may be used
-  - onlyHorizontal: boolean- Determines if the eye level must be the same to follow the target entity
+  - speedModifier: double- Sets the speed at which the mob should try to move

 ```
-Adds a `LookAtPlayerGoal` to the entity
+Adds a `FollowParentGoal` to the entity, only applicable to **animal** mobs
 ```

 - `void moveThroughVillage(int priority, double speedModifier, boolean onlyAtNight, int distanceToPoi, Supplier<Boolean> canDealWithDoors)`